Bill Gates' net worth: A 'window' into the Microsoft co-founder's jaw-dropping wealth

 The net worth of Bill Gates

-As per the Bloomberg Billionaire Index – which gets updated at the end of every trading day in New York – Bill Gates’ net worth stands at USD 114 billion (INR 9,41,674 crores).
-Several reports note that he makes USD 150-200 per second (INR 12,247 – 16,329 approx.).
+As per the Bloomberg Billionaire Index – which gets updated at the end of every trading day in New York – Bill Gates’ net worth stands at USD 114 billion .
+Several reports note that he makes USD 150-200 per second.
 This is courtesy of his fortune from Microsoft, which he turned into diversified holdings.
 After stepping down from the company as CEO, he began investing in zero-carbon energy.
-More specifically, this refers to the USD 1 billion (INR 8,164 crore) investment fund Breakthrough Energy – which focuses on innovations in sustainable energy and was launched by Gates and 20 others in 2015.
+More specifically, this refers to the USD 1 billion investment fund Breakthrough Energy – which focuses on innovations in sustainable energy and was launched by Gates and 20 others in 2015.

 Luxury mansion and holiday homes

-The mansion also boasts a 2,100 sq.ft library with vintage books – including the 16th-century Leonardo da Vinci codex which cost him about USD 30 million (INR 245 crore approx.).
-The total value of all the books – as per Business Insider – is about USD 60 million (INR 490 crore approx.) This – along with other fittings in his space – cost him about USD 127 million (INR 1,037 crore approx.) overall.
+The mansion also boasts a 2,100 sq.ft library with vintage books – including the 16th-century Leonardo da Vinci codex which cost him about USD 30 million.
+The total value of all the books – as per Business Insider – is about USD 60 million.
+This – along with other fittings in his space – cost him about USD 127 million overall.

 That’s not all, Gates’ reportedly also owns several rural vacation spots – complete with barns and racetracks for his equestrian daughter.
-Reportedly, he spent USD 18 million (INR 146 crore approx.) on a 228-acre horse ranch in California – which comes with an orchard, guesthouse, and an ocean view.
+Reportedly, he spent USD 18 million on a 228-acre horse ranch in California – which comes with an orchard, guesthouse, and an ocean view.

 Private jet and swanky wheels